code-312/ceic-jekyll/pages/privacy-policy.md

-    of your personal information; and</p></li><li><p>an opt out of having your personal information disclosed or sold to third parties.</p></li></ul><p><br>To submit a request, please contact us at: info@cannabisequityil.org, or complete the <a href="" title="">web form located here</a>.
-To verify your identity when you submit a request, we will match the identifying information you provide us to the personal information we have about you.
-If you have an account with us, we will also verify your identity through our existing authentication practices for your account.</p><p>We will not be required to comply with your request to delete your personal information if it is necessary for us to maintain your personal information in order to:</p><ul><li><p>complete the transaction for which the personal information was collected, provide a good or service requested by you, or reasonably anticipated within the context of our ongoing business relationship with you, or otherwise perform a contract between you and us;</p></li><li><p>detect security incidents, protect against malicious, deceptive, fraudulent, or illegal activity; or prosecute those responsible for that activity;</p></li><li><p>debug to identify and repair errors that impair existing intended functionality;</p></li><li><p>exercise free speech, ensure the right of another consumer to exercise his or her right of free speech, or exercise another right provided for by law;</p></li><li><p>engage in public or peer-reviewed scientific, historical, or statistical research in the public interest that adheres to all other applicable ethics and privacy laws, when our deletion of the information is likely to render impossible or seriously impair the achievement of such research, if you have provided informed consent;</p></li><li><p>to enable solely internal uses that are reasonably aligned with your expectations based on your relationship with us;</p></li><li><p>comply with a legal obligation; or</p></li><li><p>otherwise use your personal information, internally, in a lawful manner that is compatible with the context in which you provided the information.</p></li></ul><p><br>We will not discriminate against you in the event you exercise any of the aforementioned rights by:</p><ul><li><p>denying goods or services to you;</p></li><li><p>charging different prices or rates for goods or services, including through the use of
+    of your personal information; and</p></li><li><p>an opt out of having your personal information disclosed or sold to third parties.</p></li></ul><p><br>To submit a request, please contact us at: info@cannabisequityil.org, or complete the <a href="" title=""><em>web form located here</em></a><em>. </em>To verify your identity when you submit a request, we will match the identifying information you provide us to the personal information we have about you.
+If you have an account with us, we will also verify your identity through our existing authentication practices for your account.</p><p>We will not be required to comply with your request to delete your personal information if it is necessary for us to maintain your personal information in order to:</p><ul><li><p>complete the transaction for which the personal information was collected, provide a good or service requested by you, or reasonably anticipated within the context of our ongoing business relationship with you, or otherwise perform a contract between you and us;</p></li><li><p>detect security incidents, protect against malicious, deceptive, fraudulent, or illegal activity; or prosecute those responsible for that activity;</p></li><li><p>debug to identify and repair errors that impair existing intended functionality;</p></li><li><p>exercise free speech, ensure the right of another consumer to exercise his or her right of free speech, or exercise another right provided for by law;</p></li><li><p>engage in public or peer-reviewed scientific, historical, or statistical research in the public interest that adheres to all other applicable ethics and privacy laws, when our deletion of the information is likely to render impossible or seriously impair the achievement of such research, if you have provided informed consent;</p></li><li><p>to enable solely internal uses that are reasonably aligned with your expectations based on your relationship with us;</p></li><li><p>comply with a legal obligation;
+    or</p></li><li><p>otherwise use your personal information, internally, in a lawful manner that is compatible with the context in which you provided the information.</p></li></ul><p><br>We will not discriminate against you in the event you exercise any of the aforementioned rights by:</p><ul><li><p>denying goods or services to you;</p></li><li><p>charging different prices or rates for goods or services, including through the use of